 I work from my home in North West London so that children feel relaxed in a comfortable family environment.
-I also do SKYPE coaching if your child is unable to visit me for geographical reasons.
-SKYPE is a great, flexible way to resolve your child’s issues from the comfort of their own home and it is just as effective.
+I also do Zoom coaching if your child is unable to visit me for geographical reasons.
+Zoom is a great, flexible way to resolve your child’s issues from the comfort of their own home and it is just as effective.

 the duration of the sessions

 My face to face and Zoom sessions are weekly unless you state a preference otherwise.
-The face-to-face sessions last 60 minutes (except for the Intake session - first session - which lasts one hour and a half for older teens).
+The face-to-face sessions last 60 minutes (except for the Intake session - first session - which lasts 90 minutes).
 The sessions are at the young person’s pace and I am able to tackle the main problem the child has in the first session.
-There is no average when it comes to how long I will see a child however 95% of the children that I see will have 6 sessions in total.
+There is no average when it comes to how long I will see a child however 95% of the children that I see will have at least 6 sessions.
 Please see my Confidence Booster package